syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 **Chart area background**

-The Chart area background can be customized by using the **Background** property in the chart area.
+The chart area background can be customized by using the **Background** property.

 {% highlight cshtml %}